Appointment Request

 Whilst the benefits listed above are certainly compelling, it is important to take a balanced view and consider the potential drawbacks of following a vegan diet.
 From his experience of treating many patients over the years and research, Dr Phimister highlights the following health concerns to be aware of:

 • Vitamin B12 deficiency: This has the potential to lead to issues with the nervous system as well as blood disorders.
-Lower vitamin B12 levels have also been found in menopausal and postmenopausal breast cancer, cervical and gut cancers.

 • Low iron in menstruating women: This can result in fatigue, brain fog, less exercise tolerance, less work and life productivity.